Read array

 Examples

-In this example, a new array is created, a value is written to it, and then the value is obtained and the element deleted; return status is checked:
+In this example, a new array is created, a value is written to it, and then the value is obtained and the element deleted:

 // Create new array